 Diagnosis of iron deficiency anemia prompts consideration of its cause, usually bleeding.
 Patients with obvious blood loss (eg, women with menorrhagia) may require no further testing.
 Men and postmenopausal women without obvious blood loss should undergo evaluation of the GI tract, because anemia may be the only indication of an occult GI cancer.
 Rarely, chronic epistaxis or GU bleeding is underestimated by the patient and requires evaluation in patients with normal GI study results.

-Other microcytic anemias: Iron deficiency anemia must be differentiated from other microcytic anemias (see see Differential Diagnosis of Microcytic Anemia Due to Decreased RBC Production).
+Other microcytic anemias: Iron deficiency anemia must be differentiated from other microcytic anemias (see Table 1: Differential Diagnosis of Microcytic Anemia Due to Decreased RBC Production).
 If tests exclude iron deficiency in patients with microcytic anemia, then anemia of chronic disease, structural Hb abnormalities (eg, hemoglobinopathies), and congenital RBC membrane abnormalities are considered.
 Clinical features, Hb studies (eg, Hb electrophoresis and Hb A2), and genetic testing (eg, for α-thalassemia) may help distinguish these entities.